kvarak/dnd/docs/_Classes/cleric.md

 | 18th | Vengeful Visions |

-### Bonus Proficiencies
+### Bonus Skills
-When you select this domain at 1st level, you gain proficiency with heavy armor.
+When you select this domain at 1st level, Additionally you gain 1 skill point to spend on the *Medium armor* or *Heavy armor* combat skills.

 ### Vengeful Counter
-Also at 1st level, your deity enables you to strike those who harm your allies.
+Your deity enables you to strike those who harm your allies.
 Whenever an allied creature you can see takes damage from an attack and the attacker is within your reach, you can make a melee attack against the creature as a ***reaction***.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.

 ### Channel: Instrument of Revenge
-At 2nd level, you can call upon the power of your deity to grant a vengeful blessing to those who have been hurt.
-When you see a friendly creature take damage from another creature, you can use Channel Divinity with  your reaction to bless the creature.
+You can call upon the power of your deity to grant a vengeful blessing to those who have been hurt.
+When you see a friendly creature take damage from another creature, you can use Channel Divinity with your ***reaction*** to bless the creature.

 For the next hour, the target always knows the location of the creature that damaged it, the target’s weapon attacks against this creature deal an extra 1d4 radiant damage, and whenever the creature takes an action that the target can see, the target can use its reaction to move up to its speed towards the creature.

 ### Fly Havoc
-At 6th level, your deity grants you the wings of an avenging angel.
-You can use your ***bonus action*** and expend a spell slot of 1st level or higher, to cause wings to appear at your back.
-These wings pass harmlessly through armor and equipment but are hard as steel, granting you a flying speed of 60 feet and the benefits of the *shield* spell.
+Your deity grants you the wings of an avenging angel.
+You can use your ***bonus action*** and expend a spell slot of 1st level or higher to cause wings to appear at your back.
+These wings pass harmlessly through armor and equipment but are hard as steel, granting you a flying speed of 60 ft and the benefits of the *shield* spell.
 The wings remain for a number of rounds equal to twice the level of the spell slot expended.

 ### Faithful Path
-From 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.

 ### No Mercy
-From 10th level there is no longer a limit to how many times you can use your Vengeful Counter feature.
+There is no longer a limit to how many times you can use your Vengeful Counter feature.

 ### Vengeful Visions
-At 18th level, when you hit a creature with an attack, you can use this feature to instantly cause the target to relive terrifying phantasmal visions of their past deeds.
+When you hit a creature with an attack, you can use this feature to instantly cause the target to relive terrifying phantasmal visions of their past deeds.
 The creature disappears and hurtles through a nightmarish landscape within the Shadowfell.

 At the end of your next turn, the target returns to the space it previously occupied, or the nearest unoccupied space and takes 10d10 psychic damage as it reels from its horrific experience.